fasilk008/flipkart-scrap/README.md

 4. cp .env.example .env
 ```

-5. Update Database, Email & Notification to email datas in .env file
+5. Update Database & Email configurations in .env file.
+Also update NOTIFICATION_EMAIL value in .env (Price update email will be sent to this address)

 ```bash
 6. php artisan key:generate